Wavesonics/hammer-editor/docs/ROADMAP.md

 ## Further Future

 - **Editor Requests:** Create a request for someone to edit a scene.
-A link to generated, and they can read and suggest edits to the scene from a webpage.
+A link will be generated, and they can read and suggest edits to the scene from a webpage.
 Then in-app, you can receive the edits and choose what to take.
 - **Publish on Web:** Publish a story as a simple webview you can link people to.